jnoriega232/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <h3>Step 1: Setup Resources in Azure</h3>
 For the following observations we will need to create two Virtual Machines using Microsoft Azure.
-On one machine we will use Windows 10 and on the other we will use Ubuntu Server 20.04 (Linux) operating system.
+On one machine we will use Windows 10 Pro and on the other we will use Ubuntu Server 20.04 (Linux) operating system.
 Both should have a minimum of a two-core virtual cpu (Standard_D4s_v3 - 2 vcpus).
 Once both are set-up, proceed and log in to the Windows 10 version.
 Then download and install Wireshark on Windows 10: (https://www.wireshark.org/download.html).

 <p align="center">
 <img src="https://i.imgur.com/NIZEltL.png" height="40%" width="40%" alt="osTicket Prereqs and Installation"/>